cacophony-wj/LeS/TROUBLESHOOTING.md

 **To confirm: all BodySlide customizations, and additional mods you have installed on top of the Modlist will be deleted.
 Your saves and downloads folders will not be touched!**

+**If you have added any mods and wish to keep them, rename the mod itself with _[NoDelete]_ at the beginning.
+It will be left alone -- but you will probably have to adjust its order once the update is complete.**

 Updating is like installing.
 You only have to make sure that you select the same path and tick the _overwrite_ button.

 ## Content